A guide to read Application Properties file or a YAML file as a Java Map in Spring Boot.

 Code language: YAML (yaml)

-Alternatively, We can rewrite the same configurations in a properties file as well.
+Alternatively, We can rewrite the same configurations in a properties file.

 application.properties